haibojin001/haibojin001.github.io/_pages/about.md

 I am Haibo Jin, a PhD student majoring in Information Sciences, at the University of Illinois Urbana-Champaign, under the supervision of Prof. [Haohan Wang](https://haohanwang.github.io/).

-Before that, I obtained my B.E. degree in Communication Engineering at the College of Information Engineering, Zhejiang University of Technology.

 My research interest includes trustworthy machine learning and the robustness of deep learning systems.
 I am now working on attacks and defense on computer vision, diffusion models, and multi-modal models.
 If you are seeking any form of academic cooperation, please feel free to email me.

 <span class='anchor' id='news'></span>
 # 🔥 News

+- *2025.10*: &nbsp;🎉🎉 Welcome to visit [llm-inductive-abilities](https://llm-inductive-abilities.vercel.app/)
+- *2025.09*: &nbsp;🎉🎉 Evaluating the Inductive Abilities of Large Language Models: Why Chain-of-Thought Reasoning Sometimes Hurts More Than Helps is accepted by NeurIPS'25!
+- *2025.08*: &nbsp;🎉🎉 Exploring the Vulnerability of the Content Moderation Guardrail in Large Language Models via Intent Manipulation is accepted by EMNLP'25!
+- *2025.06*: &nbsp;🎉🎉 Revolve: Optimizing AI Systems by Tracking Response Evolution in Textual Optimization is accepted by ICML'25!
+- *2024.12*: &nbsp;🎉🎉 Welcome our survey paper: Advances and Challenges in Foundation Agents: From Brain-Inspired Intelligence to Evolutionary, Collaborative, and Safe Systems
 - *2024.11*: &nbsp;🎉🎉 Welcome to visit [JAM](https://llm-moderation-attack.vercel.app/) website.
-- *2024.10*: &nbsp;🎉🎉 Submit our paper: Jailbreaking LLM-Generated Content Detectors via Psychological Effects Guided Subtle Typos to NAACL'25!
-- *2024.10*: &nbsp;🎉🎉 Submit our paper: GUARD: Role-playing to Generate Natural-language Jailbreakings to Test Guideline Adherence of Large Language Models to ICLR'25!
-- *2024.10*: &nbsp;🎉🎉 Submit our paper: GuardVal: Dynamic Large Language Model Jailbreak Evaluation for Comprehensive Safety Testing to ICLR'25!
-- *2024.10*: &nbsp;🎉🎉 Submit our paper: HessianGrad: Optimizing AI Systems with Hessian-Aware Textual Gradients to ICLR'25!
 - *2024.09*: &nbsp;🎉🎉 Jailbreaking Large Language Models Against Moderation Guardrails via Cipher Characters is accepted by NeurIPS'24!
 - *2024.08*: &nbsp;🎉🎉 Fight Perturbations with Perturbations: Defending Adversarial Attacks via Neuron Influence is accepted by IEEE Transactions on Dependable and Secure Computing (TDSC)!
 - *2024.07*: &nbsp;🎉🎉 CatchBackdoor: Backdoor Detection via Critical Trojan Neural Path Fuzzing is accepted by ECCV'24!